-- ☑ Use full-fat dairy products such as yogurt, milk or cheese. - ☑ Mix honey, jam, syrups or molasses into yogurt or hot cereals. - ☑ Add lentils or beans to soups. - ☑ Cook hot cereals with milk or soy milk. - ☑ Add small amounts of olive oil to smoothies, pasta or cooked vegetables. - ☑ Snack on nuts and seeds.
-Add nut butters to crackers or fruit. - ☑ Blend cottage cheese or Greek yogurt into a smoothie. - ☑ Add skim milk powder to a glass of milk or mix into mashed potatoes, soups or puddings. - ☑ Grate cheese onto vegetables. - ☑ Add canned fish to salads or pasta. - ☑ Include sliced avocados or hummus in sandwiches. - ☑ Sprinkle raisins or dried cranberries onto to cereals, salads or yogurt.
+- ☑ Use full-fat dairy products such as yogurt, milk or cheese. - Mix honey, jam, syrups or molasses into yogurt or hot cereals. - ☑ Add lentils or beans to soups. - ☑ Cook hot cereals with milk or soy milk. - Add olive oil to smoothies, pasta or cooked vegetables. - ☑ Snack on nuts and seeds.
+Add nut butters to crackers or fruit or melt it into hot cereal. - ☑ Blend cottage cheese or Greek yogurt into a smoothie. - Add skim milk powder to a glass of milk or mix into mashed potatoes, soups or puddings. - ☑ Grate cheese onto vegetables. - \blacksquare Add canned fish to salads or pasta. - ☑ Include sliced avocados or hummus in sandwiches. - ☑ Sprinkle raisins or dried cranberries onto to cereals, salads or yogurt.